Skip to content

 A

-Primary repair within 24 hours of injury is strongly recommended.
-A systematic review has shown that repair within 24 hours significantly reduces the risk of endophthalmitis (OR 0.39, 95% CI 0.19-0.79) 1).
-However, no significant difference in final visual acuity has been found when repair is performed within 24 hours.
+Primary repair should be aimed for within 24 hours of injury.
+A systematic review has shown that repair within 24 hours significantly reduces the risk of endophthalmitis (OR 0.39, 95% CI 0.19-0.79)1).
+However, no significant difference in final visual acuity has been found based on the timing of repair within 24 hours.

 Q What to do if the iris is prolapsed?